graemefoster/AzureApiManagementSample/readme.md

 The SSH key is inside a storage account deployed into the resource group.
 The continer is ```platformsecrets```.
 The path is ```jumpboxSshKey```.
 Grab this and put it somewhere on your local disk.

+> This is a terrible way to store secrets of course.
+For anything not demo-like you should use a proper secrets storage service, like Azure Key Vault.

 Next fetch the public IP address associated with the jumpbox.
 It's a resource inside the resource group, of type 'Public IP address', and there's only one.

 Now you're ready to setup the tunnel.
 Execute this command from a shell: